Updated July 12, 2023

-It stands for Earnings before Interest, Tax, Depreciation, and Amortization.
-When a company financial statements are prepared the margin and the number of EBITDA is the most talked line item in the income statement to judge the profitability of the business.
-It refers to that earnings for any business which comes solely from the operations of the business and it comes after gross profit and deduction of various overheads, selling and distribution expenses.
+It stands for Earnings Before Interest, Tax, Depreciation, and Amortization.
+When a company prepares financial statements, margin, and the number of EBITDA is the interesting item in the income statement to judge the profitability of the business.
+It refers to earnings for any business which comes solely from the operations of the business and it comes after gross profit and deduction of various overheads, selling, and distribution expenses.

-It is simply computed by adding back the non-cash expense i.e. depreciation and amortization to the operating income of the company.
+It is simply calculated by adding back the non-cash expense i.e. depreciation and amortization, to the company’s operating income.

 Types and Components

-To calculate the EBITDA of the company we need to follow the following steps.
-Below is an example of the income statement of the company.
-And the components, which will give us a clear picture of what are the components.
+To calculate the EBITDA of the company, we need to follow the following steps.
+Below is an example of the income statement of the company, including the components, which will give us a clear picture of the components.

-In order to compute the EBITDA of the above company, we need to deduct all the operating and the non- operating expenses of the company from the revenue.
+To compute the EBITDA of the above company, we need to deduct all the operating and non-operating expenses of the company from the revenue.

 Hence revenue – operating expenses – salaries – rent – amortization – depreciation

 By deducting this, we can arrive at the EBITDA component

 - EBITDA = $2,000,000 – $1,000,000 – $500,000 – $25,000 – $75,000

 - EBITDA = $400,000